Analysing Safety and Place in Immigrant and Refugee Experience

 - What opportunities exist for supporting community-led responses to violence against immigrant and refugee women?

-A Project Advisory Group was established to provide ASPIRE with access to a high calibre group of experts working at the intersections of participatory research, migration and resettlement, violence prevention, and women’s rights.
+A Project Advisory Group was established to provide ASPIRE with access to experts working at the intersections of participatory research, migration and resettlement, violence prevention, and women’s rights.
 The Project Advisory Group contributed insights, guidance and expertise in finalising the implementation of the research design, and ensured that the project engages with important policy issues, and the findings make sense to people working on the ground.

 Yen Kim, one of our bilingual researchers, interviewed SBS Cantonese radio Listen to the interview online.